 - Preheat your oven to 225° Fahrenheit.
 Spray your roasting pan/baking dish with cooking spray or Grease your roasting pan or baking dish.

-- Heat your skillet over medium heat and add the oil.
+- Heat your stainless steel skillet or cast iron skillet (stay away from non-stick) over high heat and add the oil.
 Mix the salt and pepper together and sprinkle it all over the roast to season it.

 - Place the roast in the center of a greased roasting pan or 9×13 pan.
 Add your cut carrots and potatoes to the pan surrounding the roast.